publicinnovation/openorg/chapters/2_need-and-opportunity.md

 Even an optimistic outlook means that one-in-four residents will work in the public sector ten years from now (today, it’s almost one-in-three).
 The California Legislature literally would need to relocate the state capital to another region in order to make a meaningful dent in our share of public sector employment.
 Fostering a strong innovation environment must include changing the culture of government.

 So what’s the state of trust in government?
-Although trust is greatest at the local level–where it's closest to the people, distrust in state government has a negative impact on how the Capital region is perceived.
+Although trust is greatest at the local level&mdash;where it's closest to the people, distrust in state government has a negative impact on how the Capital region is perceived.

 [INSERT TRUST IN GOVERNMENT CHART]